Udaan (2014 TV series): 5 years later

 Chakor is released and shocked to learn Imli's truth.
 She's hurt when Suraj fails to recognize her as he has lost his memory.
 Chakor motivates villagers to fight back against Imli and Ranvijay's cruelty.
 One day when Ranvijay tries to kill Chakor, Suraj regains his memories and saves Chakor.
 They reunite and the couple shares some romantic moments together.
 Eventually, Chakor becomes pregnant with Suraj's child and gives him the good news.
-They both come up with a plan and expose Imli and Ranvijay.
-Imli tries to injure Chakor but Suraj saves her at the right moment and tells her that he regained his memories and Chakor is his wife and she's pregnant with his unborn child.
+They both come up with a plan and expose Imli and Ranvijay and eventually succeed.
 Imli has an accident and is presumed dead.

 1.5 years later

 Chakor and Suraj lead a happy life with their baby daughter, Saanvi.
 Imli returns and tries to create rift in their relationship.
 Chakor suspects that Imli is alive.

 Vivaan also comes back leaving both Suraj and Chakor shocked as they thought he died 7 years ago.
 Vivaan also believes that Imli is alive igniting Chakor's doubt about the same.
 Eventually, They find Imli and locks her in a room.
 Gun dealer Yashwant tries to kill Suraj; when Vivaan gets in the way, Chakor accidentally shoots him to death.
 Imli swears revenge and kidnaps Saanvi and fakes her death.
-Suraj blames Chakor for their daughter getting abducted and severs ties with her.
-They both leave the village: Suraj moves to New York while Chakor moves to a different town.
-Meanwhile, Imli makes Saanvi a bonded labourer.
+Suraj blames Chakor for Saanvi's death and severs ties with her.
+Suraj moves to New York and Chakor moves to a different town while Imli makes Saanvi a bonded labourer.